kavehmz/redis_mirror_proxy/README.md

 # roxy
 This redis protocol service will act as a redis service and mirror the commands between two redis servers.
 Used for zero downtime migration.

-Through mirroring we can also do capacity setting of new redis servers.
+Through mirroring we can we can migrate between Redis instances without downtime when replication is not an option (e.x ElasticCache), or do capacity check in a safe way.
+Commands will mirror in the second redis in an async and non-fatal way.

 # Diagram